jaxon-php/jaxon-website/pages/05.examples/03.integration/04.codeigniter/page.en.md

 menu: The CodeIgniter plugin
 template: jaxon
 cache_enable: false
-description: This example shows the usage of the [Jaxon plugin for the CodeIgniter framework](https://github.com/jaxon-php/jaxon-codeigniter?target=_blank).
 ---

+This example shows the usage of the [Jaxon plugin for the CodeIgniter framework](https://github.com/jaxon-php/jaxon-codeigniter?target=_blank).

 The plugin sets up and configures the Jaxon library, and lets the user focus on writing Jaxon classes for his application.